qpmr/Typer/README.md

-This application can help you improve your typing speed.<br />
+This simple application can help you improve your typing speed.<br />
 It has a GUI based on Tkinter, which means you only need Python 3.7 or later.

 <p align="center">